Elevation Mortgage Broker Team

 If you've got questions about your situation, whether it's your first home or a complex refinance, a 15-minute conversation will tell you more than another hour of reading.
 No application required.

-Talk to a Real Loan Officer
+Talk to a Real Loan OfficerFAQs Elevation Mortgage

 A bank loan officer works for one institution and can only offer you that bank's products.
 A mortgage broker works independently and shops your loan across hundreds of wholesale lenders.
 That means more options for rates, terms, and qualification guidelines.
 For borrowers with straightforward finances, the difference might be small.
 For anyone with variable income, self-employment, or a credit situation that doesn't fit a standard template, a broker can often find a path that a single bank can't.
 You can learn more about the loan programs we work with here.

 Reed is licensed in Colorado.
 Ryan is licensed in both Colorado and Florida.
-Between the two of them, we cover borrowers in both states across all major loan types; conventional, FHA, VA, USDA, jumbo, and non-QM.
+Between the two of them, we cover borrowers in both states across all major loan types — conventional, FHA, VA, USDA, jumbo, and non-QM.

-No. Your first conversation is just that, a conversation.
+No. Your first conversation is just that — a conversation.
 We'll talk through your situation, answer your questions, and give you an honest read on your options.
 If it makes sense to move forward, we'll walk you through next steps.
 If it doesn't, we'll tell you that too.

 Often, yes.
 A denial from one lender doesn't mean you can't qualify.
 It may just mean that lender's guidelines didn't fit your profile.
-Because we work with hundreds lenders, we can often find one with different qualifying criteria.
+Because we work with hundreds of lenders, we can often find one with different qualifying criteria.
 This is especially common with self-employed borrowers, those with recent credit events, or people with non-traditional income sources.

 According to ICE Mortgage Technology's Origination Report, the national average for closing a mortgage is approximately 42 days.
 Our goal is to be at 21 days or less.
 The biggest variable is usually how quickly we receive the documents we need from you and third parties like appraisers and title companies.

-Disclaimer: Representative example only.
+Representative example only.
 Client details have been generalized to protect privacy.
 Results are not guaranteed and will vary based on individual financial profiles, lender availability, and market conditions.
 Bank statement qualification programs are available through select non-QM lenders and are subject to program-specific eligibility requirements.
 Not all borrowers will qualify.
 Closing timelines depend on borrower responsiveness, lender processing, and third-party services and may vary.